Simple and Efficient Heterogeneous Graph Neural Network: Experiment

 \section{Experiment}

-Experiments are conducted on four widely-used heterogeneous graphs including DBLP, ACM, IMDB, and Freebase from HGB benchmark~\cite{HGB}, and a large-scale dataset ogbn-mag from OGB challenge~\cite{hu2021ogb}.
+Experiments are conducted on four widely-used heterogeneous graphs including DBLP, ACM, IMDB, and Freebase from HGB benchmark~\cite{HGB}, as well as a large-scale dataset ogbn-mag from OGB challenge~\cite{hu2021ogb}.
 The details about all experiment settings and the network configurations are recorded in Appendix\footnote{Appendix can be found at \url{https://arxiv.org/abs/2207.02547}.
 Codes are available at \url{https://github.com/ICT-GIMLab/SeHGNN}.}.